-The tickets were not available for our train headed to Bangkok just yet.
+The tickets were not available for our train which was heading to Bangkok quite yet.
 It was pushing 40 degrees and we just had come overland from Phnom Penh, Cambodia.

 The trip would take 6 hours during the hottest part of the day and yet somehow I always find myself preferring the train.

 There is something peaceful about the rocking motion of the train along the steel tracks.

 It’s loud and the technology is fairly old at that but yet its perhaps the most useful mode of transportation in the world.